Anna Úrsúla Guðmundsdóttir

 Anna Úrsúla Guðmundsdóttir (born 1 May 1985) is an Icelandic handballer and footballer.
-She won the Icelandic championship seven times and the Icelandic Handball Cup five times during her career.
+She won the Icelandic championship eight times and the Icelandic Handball Cup five times during her career.

 Handball

 Career

 In July 2011, Anna moved to Hungarian club Érdi VSE, but was later released from her contract by mutual agreement without playing a game.

 Anna won the Icelandic championship with Grótta in 2015 and 2016.
 She served as a player/assistant coach for Grótta during the 2016–2017 season.

 After sitting for the first half of the 2017–2018 season due to the birth of her second child, Anna signed with Valur in January 2018.

 After missing the 2019–2020 season, she announced her retirement from competitive handball in April 2020.

 On 27 February 2021, she returned to Valur and played in its 20–21 loss to ÍBV.
 On 31 March 2021, it was announced that she had been selected to the national team ahead of its two games against Slovenia.
 She appeared in the second game, scoring three goals in her first national team game in six years.